Since 1996 we have handled many different issues in many different areas of Family Law. Here are the main areas that our firm handles...

 It all starts with an initial office consultation.
 If you are not a previous client of our firm, you must be referred by someone who is willing to testify to your good moral character.

-If you come in for an office consultation, we will spend up to 90 minutes with you, getting to know each other, finding out more about your case, and discussing how the law can help you achieve your goals.
-With our consultations, you leave our office understanding your options and what happens next.
-The fee is $250.
+If you are invited to come in for an initial office consultation, an attorney will spend up to 90 minutes with you to find out about your case and discuss how the law might help you achieve your goals.
+With our consultations, you leave our office understanding your options.
+The fee for an initial consultation is $350.

 Can I get a legal separation from my spouse?

 In Florida, legal separation is not recognized by law, however there are options for procuring support from your spouse without a formal dissolution of marriage.
-First, if your spouse has abandoned you but you do not wish to be divorced, you can file a petition for support (both child and spousal) unconnected with a divorce under certain circumstances.
-Second, if you wish to stay out of the court system and you and your spouse can agree on an amount of support, we can help you draft an enforceable contract.
-Either way, our experienced family law staff can help you.
+For example, if your spouse has abandoned you but you do not wish to be divorced, you can file a petition for support (both child and spousal) unconnected with a divorce under certain circumstances.

 Does it matter who filed for divorce first or who wanted the divorce?

-No. In determining the financial outcome of your divorce and where your children will live, the judge is required to determine “equitable distribution of assets” and “the best interest of the children” to make a final judgment of dissolution of marriage.
-There are many factors they consider, however among them is not who wanted the divorce, who filed first, or even the cause of the divorce.
+Generally, no. In determining the financial outcome of your divorce and where your children will live, the judge is required to determine “equitable distribution of assets” and “the best interest of the children” to make a final judgment of dissolution of marriage.
+There are many factors they consider, however among them is not who wanted the divorce or who filed first.

 Will my spouse be forced to move out of the house or if I move out of the house, is that “abandonment”?